-An intensive study in advanced biology, topic to be announced in the class schedule.
-Maximum credit six units applicable on a master's degree.
-210. Seminar in Cellular Biology (2) May be repeated with new content to a maximum of four units.
-220. Seminar in Growth and Development (2) May be repeated with new content to a maximum of four units.
-221. Analysis of Development (3) A detailed consideration of modern analytical trends in developmental biology.
-230. Speciation (3) Prerequisites: Biology 110 and 155; or Biology 160.
+Regulation of cell migration, cell division, and pattern formation in developing 230.
+Speciation (3) Prerequisites: Biology 110 and 155; or Biology 160.
 Concepts and principles of the origin of species.
-231. Seminar in Ethology and Comparative Psychology (2) (Same course as Psychology 231) Prerequisite: Biology 110 or Psychology 114.
+231. Seminar in Ethology and Comparative Psychology (Same course as Psychology 231) Prerequisite: Biology 110 or Psychology 114.

 A seminar in the types of species, specific behavior patterns, and their function in the living systems of animals.
-May be repeated with new content to a maximum
+May be repeated with new content to a maximum of four units.

 240. Seminar in Ecology (2)

 Prerequisite: Biology 110 or 112.